To’ak Chocolate – The World’s Finest Dark Chocolate from Ecuador.

 The samples I received were tasting squares (about 3gr ea), arranged in groups and glued to cards.
 At the time, I did not know what the final presentation was to be.
 Some of the points I make below about language and consistency may have been addressed between then and the products’ release.

 The recipes were developed in collaboration with Charles Michel (hence the CXM), who is described in the Alchemy brochure that accompanied the samples as a “world-renowned food educator and culinary alchemist.”

 The brochure talks about what the Alchemy Collection is about:

 “A collection of imaginatively flavored chocolate bars from the most biodiverse region on earth, taking you on a journey through space and time.
 The recipes are each drawn from the rare ingredients and culinary traditions of four utterly unique ecosystems of tropical South America: the Amazon rainforest, Andes mountains, Pacific coast, and Galapagos Islands.”

-The chocolate used is 65% cocoa content (with no indication of any of the attributes found on other To’ak chocolates, sch as harvest), added cocoa butter (amount not specified and for some reason maybe not a part of the 65% – a confusing point), and some flavoring component – many of which are likely not well known outside of the their unique ecosystem(s).
+The chocolate used is 65% cocoa content (with no indication of any of the attributes found on other To’ak chocolates, such as genetics or harvest), added cocoa butter (amount not specified and for some reason maybe not a part of the 65% – a confusing point), and some flavoring component – many of which are likely not well known outside of their unique ecosystem(s).

-So, when I tasted the chocolate, I had no reference to know whether the chocolate I was tasting was a good representation of the flavors of wattleseed.
+So, when I tasted the chocolate, I had no reference to know whether the bar I was tasting was a good representation of the flavors of Wattleseed.

 I make that same observation – before tasting and doing more research – about many of the chocolates in this collection.
-While I have tasted some of the flavorings/inclusions, I was unfamiliar with some of them.
-As with the wattleseed, without having the flavor referent I don’t know if those pieces are good representations of those flavors.
+While I have tasted some of the flavorings/inclusions, I was unfamiliar with others.
+As with the Wattleseed, without having the flavor referent I don’t know if those pieces are good representations of those flavors.
 I think many customers of this collection will be in the same position.